lao8n/system_design/design_for/data/scalability/concept/ss_tables.md

 Used in
 * Log-structured Merge Trees (LSM) like Cassandra, RocksDB and LEvel DB involves in-memory memtables and flushing to on-disk tables (SSTables)

 Bloom filters = is an array of m bits all set to 0 and uses k different hash functions.
 To add an element an element is passed through all k hash functions where the bits at these k indices are all set to 1.
-To check if an elemtn is in the set the element is passed through the same k hash functions.
+To check if an element is in the set the element is passed through the same k hash functions.
 If all the bits at the k indices are 1 the bloom filter reports it is possibly in the set.